litres of water saved per installation every day

-children a day can wash their hands in the IDP camp in Nigeria, reducing the spread of disease.
+people a day can wash their hands, reducing the spread of disease

 reduction of cases of diarrhoea and pneumonia among children who wash their hands

-Deployed in the context of a pilot project in a camp for displaced persons in Nigeria, this innovative idea has enabled more than 400 children to wash their hands each day, reducing the spread of disease and epidemics.
-It is replicated in other contexts where there is a limited access to sanitation infrastructure such as healthcare centres, schools and refugee camps.
+Deployed in Nigeria, Mali and Burkina Faso, this innovation enables almost 100,000 people to wash their hands each day, reducing the spread of disease and epidemics.
+It is replicated in contexts where there is a limited access to sanitation infrastructure such as healthcare centres, schools and refugee camps.

 Did you say Gravit’eau?

-Gravit’eau is a system used in mobile hand-washing stations which use a very small amount of water thanks to a self-regenerating system.
-Ideal for water-scarce and crisis settings, Gravit’eau safely reduces water use by up to 99% per handwash when compared to other methods.
+Gravit’eau is a system used in mobile hand-washing stations which use a very small amount of water thanks to an automatic recycling system.
+Ideal for water-scarce and crisis settings, Gravit’eau safely reduces water use by more than 95% per handwash when compared to other methods.
 Waste water is collected in a tank and then automatically filtered by a membrane.
 The system works by gravity.
 The technology enables water to be recycled without the use of electricity, without any complex maintenance and without a continuous supply of chemical products.
 The filtration membrane is so fine that it does not let bacteria or viruses pass through.
 Water for washing hands flows by means of a foot pump.

 “Washing hands reduces 50% of cases of diarrhoea and pneumonia among young children and restricts to a great extent the spread of infectious diseases and epidemics such as cholera and Ebola.
-Gravit’eau was developed to be a simple to use solution”, explains Bruno Pascual, our expert in water, sanitation and hygiene in emergency situations.
+Gravit’eau was developed to be a simple to use solution”, explains Bruno Pascual, our expert in water, sanitation and hygiene.

-Gravit’eau pilot projects currently target the most vulnerable populations in refugee and internally displaced person camps, primary health care facilities and schools in Nigeria, Mali, Burkina Faso and Palestine that do not have functional water supply systems.
+Gravit'eau installations currently target the most vulnerable populations in refugee and IDP camps, primary healthcare facilities and schools that do not have functional water supply systems.
+68 installations are deployed in Nigeria, Mali and Burkina Faso.

-Up to 100 children an hour can wash their hands using an average of just 2 ml of water per wash.
-The water in each station only needs to be changed once a month.
-Stations require very little maintenance, which is a real plus in this type of context.
+In schools, up to 100 children an hour can wash their hands, and thanks to recycling, only 5 ml of water are used per wash.
+The water in the station only has to be changed once a month, and the installation requires very little maintenance - an advantage in this context.

 Impact and potential